-Riding a rising five-year trend, retail juggernaut Walmart® grossed $476 billion in the fiscal year that ended in January 2014, up from $408 billion in fiscal 2010, according to The Wall Street Journal’s MarketWatch.
+Riding a rising six-year trend, retail juggernaut Walmart® reported grosses of $486 billion in the fiscal year that ended in January 2015, an increase of almost $10 billion from fiscal 2014.
+That's up from $408 billion over the past five years, according to The Wall Street Journal’s MarketWatch.

-That income was generated by more than 4,100 stores and fed by a sprawling supply chain, ranked 14th in 2014 by research and analyst company Gartner.
-Walmart has held a place among Gartner’s top 20 supply chains since 2010.
+That income was generated by more than 4,500 stores in the U.S. alone, and fed by a sprawling supply chain, which moved from No. 14 to No. 13 on research and analyst company Gartner's annual ranking.
+Walmart has held a place among Gartner’s top 20 supply chains for half a decade.

 Walmart uses its mammoth purchasing power to shape suppliers’ behavior which also drives down costs, Gartner said.

-The evolution of Walmart’s supply chain includes three elements, according to a 2012 article from Arkansas Business: distribution practices, operating its own fleet of trucks and technology.
+The evolution of Walmart’s supply chain includes three elements, according to an Arkansas Business article: distribution practices, operating its own fleet of trucks and technology.
 Benefits from its supply chain efficiency result in time savings, more cost-effective inventory management and improved product forecasting, the article said.